melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 ### Diving in

 After working with critique partners for months, I finally decided it was time.
 I'd watched dozens of YouTube videos on querying.
 I'd read every article on [Query Shark's website](https://queryshark.blogspot.com/).
-I'd made a query letter, synopsis, twitter pitches, and more.
+I'd made a query letter, synopsis, pitches, and more.

 I was ready for my very first book to go out to agents.